Newsletter 2025.1

 • Gain experience in interprofessional care and care for the underserved

 The program must cover two years (unless your professional program is less than two years), with each year including 40 hours of eligible didactic education and 40 hours of eligible experiential or clinical training, for a total of 160 hours of eligible activities.
-NH AHEC relies on students to track and report their own hours.
+NH AHEC relies on students to track and report their own hours and report them to us.
+We offer some opportunities, but may students complete the requirements on their own too – anything outside of your ‘core’ required classes can ‘count’ towards the hours so long as the activities are in line with the 8-core topic areas.
 Students completing these requirements will receive certification as a New Hampshire AHEC Health Equity Scholar upon completion of the program.

 Learning opportunities